pucandrzej/replication_cSVR/README.md

 Finally, the forecasts can be analyzed using accuracy measures and Diebold-Mariano test.

 For that, run the `mae_aggregator.py` script.
+By default it will save the results in `Forecasting/RESULTS/cSVR_LASSO_RF_MAE`, which we use as a main source of the intermediary files.

 After completing these steps, you can run the `paper_figures_reproduction.ipynb` on your own results.